buildspace/buildspace-projects/Terra_And_Web3/en/Section_1/Lesson_4_Deploy_to_testnet.md

           value: terra1xpx88vypkmkvc403slclf7wnlq4h4ch6sjvq68
 ```

+**Note:** If you get "insufficient funds", you'll need to swap some LUNA tokens to UST.
+You can do this within the Terra station wallet.
+Just click the extension icon and click the swap button on the LUNA token.

 Once you do, head over to the [Terra Testnet Explorer](https://finder.terra.money/testnet/) and paste in the contract address.

 ![](https://hackmd.io/_uploads/r1a0geREc.png)